cambridge-ceu/csd3/applications/pyOpenMS.md

 wget -nd --execute="robots = off" --mirror --convert-links --no-parent --wait=5 \
      https://abibuilder.cs.uni-tuebingen.de/archive/openms/contrib/source_packages/
 cd -
-cmake -DBUILD_TYPE=ALL
+cmake -DBUILD_TYPE=ALL contrib
+cd ${Caprion}
+mkdir build
+cd build
+cmake -DOPENMS_CONTRIB_LIBS="../OpenMS/contrib/lib" -DBOOST_USE_STATIC=ON -DCMAKE_PREFIX_PATH=${Caprion} \
+      -DPYTHON_EXECUTABLE=/usr/local/software/master/python/3.8/bin/python ../OpenMS-2.8.0
 ```
 The second `wget` statement is much more efficient to download all the software.
+There were problems with XERCESC and OPENMP so were done manually
+(e.g., module load libiconv-1.15-gcc-5.4.0-ymwv5vs llvm).
+Note also patches were made to those in `contrib/src`.

 Now pyOpenMS is compiled with the following scripts